amirhamza05/Shortest-Path-Map/README.md

 # Shortest-Path-Map
 I make 2D city and this city have many store and every store connected multiple road.Now when we select 2 store then system find the smallest road between two store by using DFS (Depth First Search) Algorithm.
-This map written by PHP and JavaScript
+This map written by PHP and JavaScript.
 # Language
 - Java Script
 - PHP